 The Stitch Fund - How it all began ...

 No one knows just how long the Yellow Labrador lay there slowly succumbing to his injuries before a good Samaritan came along and called Animal Control for help.
 The dog, who came to be called "Stitch", had been laying helpless for days before being spotted.
 He was immediately rushed to the Bishop Veterinary Hospital.
 That was back in 2002.

 Stitch was then taken to the Inyo County Animal Shelter, but his owner never came forward to claim him.
 The veterinary bill was over $400, so, ICARE asked the community to donate to the newly dubbed "Stitch Fund" to help pay for his surgery.
 The outpouring of support was incredible and soon Stitch's medical costs had been covered.
-Stitch was placed up for adoption and found a loving home in Independence, CA.
+Stitch was placed up for adoption and found a loving home in short order.

 This is what the Stitch Fund has spent on Shelter animals in need since it started.
 We couldn't do it without you and are grateful for the many, many dogs and cats you have helped!

 If you'd like to help a special needs Shelter cat or dog, your donation to the ICARE Stitch Fund will do just that.